LBNL-UCB-STI/beam/docs/inputs.rst

 * params.transit_crowding_percentile: Which percentile to use to get the occupancyLevel (number of passengers / vehicle capacity).
 The route may have different occupancy levels during the legs/vehicle stops.
 * utility_scale_factor: amount by which utilites are scaled before evaluating probabilities.
 Smaller numbers leads to less determinism
 * lccm.paramFile: if modeChoiceClass is set to `ModeChoiceLCCM` this must point to a valid file with LCCM parameters.
 Otherwise, this parameter is ignored.
-* toll.file: File path to a file with static road tolls.
-Note, this input will change in future BEAM release where time-varying tolls will possible.
+* toll.file: File path to a file with static road tolls. beam.sim.Note, this input will change in future BEAM release where time-varying tolls will possible.

 Vehicles and Population
 ^^^^^^^^^^^^^^^^^^^^^^^
 ::

    #BeamVehicles Params
-   beam.agentsim.agents.vehicles.beamFuelTypesFile = ${beam.inputDirectory}"/beamFuelTypes.csv"
+   beam.agentsim.agents.vehicles.fuelTypesFilePath = ${beam.inputDirectory}"/beamFuelTypes.csv"
-   beam.agentsim.agents.vehicles.beamVehicleTypesFile = ${beam.inputDirectory}"/vehicleTypes.csv"
+   beam.agentsim.agents.vehicles.vehicleTypesFilePath = ${beam.inputDirectory}"/vehicleTypes.csv"
-   beam.agentsim.agents.vehicles.beamVehiclesFile = ${beam.inputDirectory}"/vehicles.csv"
+   beam.agentsim.agents.vehicles.vehiclesFilePath = ${beam.inputDirectory}"/vehicles.csv"

 * useBikes: simple way to disable biking, set to true if vehicles file does not contain any data on biking.
-* beamFuelTypesFile: configure fuel fuel pricing.
+* fuelTypesFilePath: configure fuel fuel pricing.
-* beamVehicleTypesFile: configure vehicle properties including seating capacity, length, fuel type, fuel economy, and refueling parameters.
+* vehicleTypesFilePath: configure vehicle properties including seating capacity, length, fuel type, fuel economy, and refueling parameters.
-* beamVehiclesFile: replacement to legacy MATSim vehicles.xml file.
+* vehiclesFilePath: replacement to legacy MATSim vehicles.xml file.
 This must contain an Id and vehicle type for every vehicle id contained in households.xml.

 TAZs, Scaling, and Physsim Tuning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^